janbodnar/Python-Skolenie/pattern_match.md

             print('failed')
 ```

 We have a list of grades.
-For A throug F grades, we pass the example.
-For the FX grade, we fail the exam.
+For grades `A` through `F`, the exam is passed.
+For the
+`FX` grade, the exam is failed.

 ```
 $ ./grades.py